Proud to be a member of the

 Developing an understanding of Algorithms, Syntaxes and bug trouble shooting.

-Modern Foreign Language FRENCH—Developing vocabulary in relation to location, home, chores and daily routine.
+Modern Foreign Language FRENCH — Developing vocabulary in relation to location, home, chores and daily routine.

 Using these topics to develop understanding of present tense and reflexive verbs and use of opinions and the time.

-SPANISH— Developing vocabulary in relation to town and local area
+SPANISH — Developing vocabulary in relation to town and local area

 Using these topics to develop understanding of past, present and future tense and imperatives for directions.

-Design & Technology Textiles ‘Artist bag project’
+Design & Technology Textiles — Monster Doll project

 Understanding foods from a range of cultures and continue to develop food safety and hygiene practices.

+Developing social, historical and cultural context of graffiti whilst appreciating that art can have meaning and power and developing contextualised outcomes.
 Revisiting the Visual elements of line, form, tone, texture and colour to create a personalised portrait based upon artists styles.
 Investigating different types of portraits to different effects and the self within this

 Religious Education Judaism — Beliefs and Practices